n-eq/n-eq.github.io/_posts/2025-06-16-a-good-software-engineer-2025.md

 at the table — no matter how far AI advances.

 ### Footnotes
-[^1]: according to layoffs.fyi, there were more than 150k tech layoffs in 2024, and 61,814 so far this year
+[^1]: according to layoffs.fyi, there were more than 150k tech layoffs in 2024, and 61,814 so far this year.